 Since he is too young to get create something himself, I came up with these quick, no-sew crazy socks at the drop of a hat!
 Campbell loves sharks, so armed with my hot glue gun I set to work and got these done in no time.

-Download your template from the Freebies Library.
+Download your template from the Freebies Library (link above).
 This template is US Letter.
 If you are printing to A4 paper, ensure your printer settings are set to “Actual Size” and not “Fit to Page”.
 If you have Fit to Page selected, this will scale down the size of the template shapes.
 Therefore the Actual Size setting will give you the accurate size needed.

 Once you have your printed template, cut out the paper shapes.
 Place each of your paper shapes on the cardboard and trace around them.
 Cut out the cardboard shapes so that they are ready for your felt.

 EDIT: Be sure to read the entire article for a suggestion to print straight to card stock which will save time, tracing and cutting multiple shapes.

 Step #2 | Cut shark mouths from felt